heikkivihersalo/kotisivu-block-theme/.vite/README.md

 # Vite Multi-Block Plugin

 A powerful Vite plugin specifically designed for building multiple WordPress Gutenberg blocks with modern JavaScript tooling.
-This plugin provides seamless integration between Vite's build system and WordPress block development, supporting TypeScript, React, and advanced path mapping capabilities for organized block libraries.
+This plugin provides seamless integration between Vite's build system and WordPress block development, supporting TypeScript, React, and path mapping capabilities for organized block libraries.

+**⚠️ Important**: This plugin is designed exclusively for multi-block architectures and requires path mappings to be configured.
+Single block builds are not supported.

 ## Features